+arms, ammunition and implements of war . . ."
+With respect to the single relative clause in Article XXI(b)(iii), the subject is "it [the Member]" and the predicate is "considers necessary for the protection of its essential security interests taken in time of war or other emergency in international relations."
+There is nothing-neither punctuation nor coordinating conjunction-to indicate that there are multiple clauses.

+10 Those subparagraphs provide that a Member may take any action it considers necessary for the protection of its essential security interests "relating to fissionable materials or the materials from which they are derived," and its essential security interests "relating to the traffic in arms, ammunition and implements of war and to such traffic in other goods and materials as is carried on directly or indirectly for the purpose of supplying for military establishment."

-- 20. The final subparagraph ending provides that a Member may take any action which it considers necessary for the protection of its essential security interests "taken in time of war or other emergency in international relations."
+20. The final subparagraph ending provides that a Member may take any action which it considers necessary for the protection of its essential security interests "taken in time of war or other emergency in international relations."
 It does not speak to the nature of the security interests, but provides a temporal limitation related to the action taken.
-Although an adjectival phrase normally follows the word it modifies, it is "actions" not "interests" that are "taken".
+Although an adjectival phrase normally follows the word it modifies, it is "actions" - not "interests" - that are taken.
 In this case, the drafters departed from typical English usage in placing the modifier next to "its essential security interests" as opposed to "action."
-However, this departure does not mean that subparagraphs (i) and (ii) should be read in a manner that is inconsistent with English grammar rules. - 21.
-Therefore, the United States disagrees with Russia's statement that the phrase "which it considers" does not qualify the subparagraphs, as well as its suggestion that the subparagraphs should be subject to the Panel's testing.
-Rather, as explained, the subparagraph endings are part of the single relative clause, the entirety of which is left to the Member's own judgment. - 2.
-A Responding Member Need Not Identify a Specific Subparagraph of Article XXI(b) to Invoke Its Right to Take Measures for the Protection of Its Essential Security Interests - 22.
-Russia suggests that the U.S. invocation of Article XXI(b) must be rejected because the United States "did not identify which particular subparagraph out of three applies".
-However, Article XXI(b) does not require a responding Member to invoke a specific subparagraph of the provision to invoke that Member's right to take any action which it considers necessary for the protection of its essential security interests.
-Russia cites nothing in the text of Article XXI(b) that suggests one particular subparagraph must be invoked. - 23.
-As explained in Section II.A.1, the single relative clause in Article XXI(b) that follows "action" begins with the phrase "which it considers necessary" and ends at the end of each subparagraph, and describes the situation which the Member "considers" to be present when it takes such an "action".
-Because the relative clause describing the action begins with "which it considers", the other elements of this clause are committed to the judgment of the Member taking the action. - 24.
-Therefore, the text of Article XXI(b) does not require the Member exercising its right under Article XXI(b) to identify the relevant subparagraph ending to that provision that an invoking Member may consider most relevant.
+However, this departure does not mean that subparagraphs (i) and (ii) should be read in a manner that is inconsistent with English grammar rules.
+The subparagraphs of Article XXI(b) are not connected by a conjunction, such as "and" or "or", that would suggest they modify the same term in the chapeau.
+Rather, the chosen text of this provision suggests that the drafters saw each subparagraph ending as having a different meaning, and structured them accordingly.

+2. A Responding Member Need Not Identify a Specific Subparagraph of Article XXI(b) to Invoke Its Right to Take Measures for the Protection of Its Essential Security Interests

+21. China suggests that the U.S. invocation of Article XXI(b) fails because United States has "not identified a specific subparagraph of Article XXI(b) that it considers applicable."14 However, Article XXI(b) does not require a responding Member to invoke a specific subparagraph of the provision to invoke that Member's right to take any action which it considers necessary for the protection of its essential security interests.
+China cites nothing in the text of Article XXI(b) that suggests one specific subparagraph must be invoked.

+22. As explained in Section II.A.1, the single relative clause in Article XXI(b) that follows "action" begins with the phrase "which it considers necessary" and ends at the end of each subparagraph, and describes the situation which the Member "considers" to be present when it takes such an "action".
+Because the relative clause describing the action begins with "which it considers", the other elements of this clause are committed to the judgment of the Member taking the action.

+23. Therefore, the text of Article XXI(b) does not require the Member exercising its right under Article XXI(b) to identify the relevant subparagraph ending to that provision that an invoking Member may consider most relevant.
 Furthermore, nothing in the text of Article XXI(b) suggests that the subparagraphs are mutually exclusive.
-By invoking Article XXI(b), the Member is indicating that one or more of the subparagraphs is applicable. - 25.
-Neither is there any text in Article XXI(b) that imposes a requirement to furnish reasons for or explanations of an action for which Article XXI(b) is invoked.
-This understanding is girl."
-The author corrects the sentence by placing "returning home from school" closer to the noun it modifies: "A nine-year old girl returning home from school has been attacked by a pack of pit bulls."
-The Grammar Bible: Everything You Always Wanted to Know About Grammar but Didn't Know Whom to Ask 146-147 (2nd edn 2004)(emphasis in the original)(US-178).

-&lt;sup>14 Russia's Response to the Panel's Question 51(a), para.
-181.
+By invoking Article XXI(b), the Member is indicating that one or more of the subparagraphs is applicable.